OpenDataDSL/website/docs/data/power-gas/_ENTSOE_GN_GENFC.md

 ### Timezone

-The data is extracted in UTC and loaded to the server in UTC.
-The DayLight Saving treatment is not required in this case.
+The data is loaded to our databse in UTC.

 ### Attributes